These gift cards add an extra bonus: discounts, even cash back

 Simultaneously, Starbucks offered him 300 extra points to reload his gift card in the store.
 So, he combined the two.
 For a $20 spend, he earned 100 Chase points and 300 Starbucks points – which he figures are worth about 2.5 foodie treats at the café.

-(Chase Pay is also one of Chase Freedom’s rotating categories for the second quarter of 2018, along with grocery and PayPal purchases.
-For more details, see “Chase launches its cash back category for Q2 2018.”)
+(Chase Pay was also one of Chase Freedom’s rotating categories for the second quarter of 2018, along with grocery and PayPal purchases.
+For more details on Chase's current category oferings, see “Chase launches its cash back category for Q1 2019.”)

 Visa’s Five Back gift cards